scistream/scistream-proto/README.md

 ~~~

 This should output more info, if you continue facing issues please create an issue on github.

+## FAQ

+Make sure that you start the poetry environment with the correct python version

 ## Specification

 ### Service